Author: Michael Pollan

 Whole Food Rules

-He outlines rules within In Defense of Food, which one should follow to ensure a more “whole” diet.
+He outlines In Defense of Food, which one should follow to ensure a more “whole” diet.
 The rules are: Eat Food, Mostly Plants, and Not Too Much.
 Within each rule, he has sub-rules.
-Under Eat Food Michael explains the difference between food and “food-like substances”.
-Just to give you a taste, my favorite in this section is Don’t Eat Anything Your Great Grandmother Wouldn’t Recognize as Food.
+Under Eat Food, Michael explains the difference between food and “food-like substances.”
+To give you a taste, my favorite in this section is Don’t Eat Anything Your Great Grandmother Wouldn’t Recognize as Food.
 Here he discusses how food has moved away from nature.
-He explains that the foods that don’t have packaging and that have been the same for years are what we should be eating.
-Another favorite rule is Avoid Food Products that Make Health Claims.
-He states that if it has a health claim it has a wrapper, this is the first sign that it isn’t “whole”.
+He explains that the foods that don’t have packaging and have been the same for years are what we should be eating.
+Another favorite rule is to Avoid Food Products that Make Health Claims.
+He states that if it has a health claim, it has a wrapper; this is the first sign that it isn’t “whole.”
 And if it has to make a health claim, it means there’s probably something else it’s hiding.

 Plants are the Key

 The second big rule is Mostly Plants.
 Here some of the many sub-rules are equally filled with great information and details that may have you astounded at his research base.
-My favorite sub-point here is, You are What What You Eat Eats Too.
-This is a great note showing that the diet of the beef that you eat affects you as well.
-This is to highlight that great attention should be paid to the nutrition of the animals we eat.
-I also love his Eat like an Omnivore rule; he makes the important point of having a diversified diet to get all of the important nutrients that nature has to offer.
-He points out how we have vastly reduced the number of foods that we eat, therefore reducing what the Agricultural Industry grows.
-At the moment it is largely down to corn, soy, and wheat as the big players.
+My favorite sub-point here is, You Are What You Eat Eats Too.
+This is a great note, showing that the diet of the beef that you eat affects you as well.
+This highlights that great attention should be paid to the nutrition of the animals we eat.
+I also love his Eat like an Omnivore rule; he makes the critical point of having a diversified diet to get all of the essential nutrients that nature has to offer.
+He points out how we have vastly reduced the number of foods we eat, thus reducing what the Agricultural Industry grows.
+At the moment, it is largely down to corn, soy, and wheat as the big players.